blog.robino.dev

 Props

 JSDoc isn’t just for the no build step crowd, TypeScript developers can also take advantage of it to document their work.
-Add a JSDoc comment (/** comment */) above any variable to document it with markdown syntax.
+Add a JSDoc comment (/** comment */) above any variable or type definition to document it with markdown syntax.
 When props are documented, you can hover over each prop when utilizing the component to read the documentation.

 <!--